Dieter Jung (artist): Work

 Jung's first academic post was a guest professorship in 1975 at Universidade Federal da Bahia, Salvador, Brazil.
-In 1977 he realized his initial holograms "Feathers" at the New York School of Holography (conducted by Sam Moree and Dan Schweitzer) and developed 1977 in collaboration with Donald White from Bell Laboratories in his garage in New Jersey the technical requirements for the first holographic poem, "Hologramm".
-From 1982 until 1985 he explored with Jody Burns (Holoplate, New Jersey) the efficiency of One-step Rainbow Holography and created the series "Into the Rainbow", "Present Space" and "Different Space".
+In 1977 he realized his initial holograms "Feathers" at the New York School of Holography (conducted by Sam Moree and Dan Schweitzer).
+He developed 1977 in collaboration with Donald White from Bell Laboratories in his garage in New Jersey the technical requirements for the first holographic poem, "Hologramm".
+From 1982 until 1985 he explored with Jody Burns (Holoplate, New Jersey) the efficiency of One-step Rainbow Holography.
+He created the series "Into the Rainbow", "Present Space" and "Different Space".

-Between 1985 and 1989 Jung worked as research fellow at the Center for Advanced Visual Studies/MIT in Boston (directed by Otto Piene) in connection with the Spatial Imaging Group (directed by Stephen Benton) at the Media Lab/MIT on the cycle of holographic LightMills, which was inspired by Harold Edgerton´s Multiflash photography and relating to ZERO's early work "Silberne Lichtmühle" (Silver Light-Mill).
+Between 1985 and 1989 Jung worked as a research fellow at the Center for Advanced Visual Studies/MIT in Boston (directed by Otto Piene) in connection with the Spatial Imaging Group (directed by Stephen Benton) at the Media Lab/MIT on the cycle of holographic LightMills, which was inspired by Harold Edgerton´s Multiflash photography and relating to ZERO's early work "Silberne Lichtmühle" (Silver Light-Mill).
 Guest lectures followed at Harvard University and at Sorbonne University, Paris.

 1990/91 Jung acted as a member of the founding council at the Academy of Media Arts in Cologne where he served as a professor for creative holography and light art until 2007.
 From 1992 to 1996 he was a member of the board of trustees of the Center for Art and Media/ZKM in Karlsruhe.
 In 1996 he directed the international conference and exhibition "Holographic Network: A Visual Journey between Art, Science and Technology" at the Academy of Arts, Berlin.

 In 1997–99 he served as a member of the MIT Advisory Council on Art-Science-Technology.
 The development of Holokinetic Mobiles, HoloMobiles XYZ and TransOptical (Transformation optics) Mobiles is since 1998 one of his fields of activities, as well as the development of Floor Holograms and the research into interactive laser installations since 2002.
 Oraculum; Light installations: "Strings", "Light in Flight" and "Loops", holographic "TimeCapsules".
 Since 2010 member of the academic board of advisors of ZERO foundation in Düsseldorf.
 2011 member of the International György Kepes Society in Hungary.
 Since 1970 Jung participated in numerous lectures, workshops and exhibitions throughout the world.